Tabu (actress): Debut and breakthrough (1991–1999)

-Tabu's first release of 1997 was the J. P. Dutta-helmed Border, an ensemble war drama that retells the real-life events surrounding the Battle of Longewala during the Indo-Pak War of 1971; she played the role of Sunny Deol's wife.
+Tabu's first release of 1997 was the J. P. Dutta-helmed Border, an ensemble war drama that retells the real-life events surrounding the Battle of Longewala during the Indo-Pak War of 1971; she played the role of Surinder "Preeti" Kaur Chandpuri.
 Though her role in the film was brief, it went on to be the second highest-grossing Indian film of 1997.
 That year, she also starred in the critically acclaimed action-drama Virasat for which she earned her first nomination at Filmfare for Best Actress (Critics).
 She followed this with a role in Mani Ratnam's Tamil political drama Iruvar, which had an ensemble cast consisting of Mohanlal, Aishwarya Rai, Prakash Raj and Gautami.
 She also appeared in Chachi 420 (1998), a remake of Tamil film Avvai Shanmughi co-starring Kamal Haasan.
 In her final release of the year, she starred in Aavida Maa Aavide.

 In 1999, Tabu was seen among two successful ensemble films—the comedy Biwi No.1 and the family drama Hum Saath-Saath Hain, which went on to become the second highest-grossing, and the highest-grossing films of the year respectively.
 She also received near-unanimous critical acclaim for her performance in the drama Hu Tu Tu, with Namrata Joshi of India Today describing her as "mesmerising and eloquent".
 She won her second Filmfare Best Actress (Critics) Award.

-Career expansion (2000–2009)
+Career expansion (2000–2007)

 In 2000, Tabu had five releases across several languages.
 She first starred in the comedy Hera Pheri and the drama Astitva in Hindi.
 The former was a box-office success, while the latter earned critical acclaim.
 Hindustan Timess Arnab Banerjee praised her performance in Astitva, writing that she "is brilliant and once again proves her mettle as an actress".
 She won her third Filmfare Award for Best Actress (Critics) for Astitva, along with her fourth nomination for Best Actress.
 In the South, Tabu had two Tamil releases and one Malayalam film.
 Her Tamil films included the romantic musical Kandukondain Kandukondain, an adaptation of Jane Austen's Sense and Sensibility, and the mystery thriller Snegithiye.
 In Kandukondain Kandukondain, she starred alongside Mammootty, Ajith Kumar, and Aishwarya Rai as Sowmya, based on the character of Elinor Dashwood—Rai's character's sagacious older sister.
 In Snegithiye, directed by Priyadarshan, Tabu portrayed a headstrong police officer investigating the murder of twin sisters.
 Both films were critically acclaimed and commercially successful.
 Tabu's Malayalam release, the action thriller Cover Story, featured her alongside Suresh Gopi and received positive reviews from critics.